viaduct-ai/kustomize-sops/README.md

 [KSOPS Quay.io Image](https://quay.io/repository/viaductoss/ksops)

 ### Enable Kustomize Plugins via Argo CD ConfigMap
-As of now to allow [Argo CD](https://github.com/argoproj/argo-cd/) to use [kustomize](https://github.com/kubernetes-sigs/kustomize/) plugins you must use the `enable_alpha_plugins` flag.
+As of now to allow [Argo CD](https://github.com/argoproj/argo-cd/) to use [kustomize](https://github.com/kubernetes-sigs/kustomize/) plugins you must use the `enable-alpha-plugins` flag.
 This is configured by the `kustomize.buildOptions` setting in the [Argo CD](https://github.com/argoproj/argo-cd/) ConfigMap

 ```yaml
 apiVersion: v1